Associate Professor of Music (Music Theory)

 - M.Phil., Yale University, 1998

-Ongoing publication projects include an investigation of the "brilliant style" topic in the eighteenth century, and a monograph on the notion of craftsmanship and style in Mozart's music.
-A lapsed guitarist, Ivanovitch also has a secondary interest, which awaits full research re-activation, in guitar-based blues, especially in the area of improvisation.
+Ongoing larger publication projects include a monograph on craftsmanship and style in Mozart’s music.
+A lapsed guitarist, Ivanovitch also has a secondary interest—which awaits full research reactivation—in guitar-based blues, especially in the area of improvisation.

-"An Experiment in Variation: The Finale of Mozart's Piano Trio in G, K.496", in Mozart's Chamber Music With Keyboard, ed.
-Martin Harlow (Cambridge University Press, 2012).
+“An Experiment in Variation: The Finale of Mozart’s Piano Trio in G, K.496,” Mozart’s Chamber Music with Keyboard, ed.
+Martin Harlow (Cambridge University Press, 2011).

 “Recursive/Discursive: Variation and Sonata in the Andante of Mozart’s Quartet in F, K.590,” Music Theory Spectrum 32/2 (2010): 145-164.

 “Showing Off: Variation in the ‘Display Episodes’ of Mozart’s Piano Concertos,” Journal of Music Theory 52/2 (2008): 181-218.